maibennett/website_github/exampleSite/content/covid.md

 <img src="/images/covid_chile.gif" width="600">
 </p>

-In terms of cummulative cases, Chile has experienced an exponential growth of *confirmed* cases (i.e. does not necessarily reflect the real number of people infected):
+In terms of cummulative cases, Chile has experienced an exponential growth of *confirmed* cases (i.e. does not necessarily reflect the real number of people infected).
+You can check out the new cases and cumulative cases for the whole country and by region:

+<iframe src="https://maibennett.shinyapps.io/corona_app" width="100%" height="1000px"></iframe>

+You can also see some static plots here for the evolution of COVID-19:

 <p align="center">
 <img src="/images/cum_cases.png" width="600">